boisgera/pandoc/mkdocs/iteration.md

 False
 ```

+### Membership

-The membership test is also available:
+A membership test – that leverages the equality test – is also available:

 ``` pycon
 >>> Meta({}) in doc